 Many Americans today are struggling to keep up with their debts.
 Credit cards, student loans, and personal loans are all contributing to what many feel is an overwhelming situation: living paycheck to paycheck with no relief in sight.

-Indeed, total personal debt in the U.S. stood at an all-time high of $14.96 trillion in 2021.
+Indeed, total household debt in the U.S. stood at $17.96 trillion in 2023.

 Setting a debt elimination goal: 20 years?